 Students who satisfactorily complete their training requirements at each level will move up through the ranks from Clinic Observer (first 180 hours, including clinical theater), to Entry-level Intern (next 180 hours), to Senior Intern (last 600 hours), for a total of 960 clinic practical hours.
 This formal, sequential ranking system provides a practical structure within which students are able to develop and hone the clinical skills necessary to engage in the professional practice of TCM.
 These skills include accurate, complete medical evaluation and diagnosis, proficiency in a variety of TCM treatment modalities, adherence to rigorous treatment hygiene standards, accurate and precise record-keeping, maintenance of patient confidentiality, and the building of a respectful and trusting relationship between the practitioner and the patient.
 The Teaching Clinic provides clinical training and observation of patient care in a wide range of clinical conditions.
 Patient volume in the Clinic is sufficiently high to ensure a clinical experience of sufficient breadth and variety.
-UEWM has on staff a large number of experienced, licensed clinical supervisors to provide each student with individual attention and evaluation.
-All Clinic Supervisors are licensed Acupuncturists and are experienced in all aspects of Traditional Chinese Medicine, providing clinical students with useful and important skills in various TCM clinical practice modalities
+UEWM has on staff a large number of experienced, licensed clinical supervisors are licensed Acupuncturists and are experienced in all aspects of Traditional Chinese Medicine, providing clinical students with useful and important skills in various TCM clinical practice modalities